6C1/CFWC-search/README.md

 Tools for the Cool Freaks' Wikipedia Club.

-Forked from DanielPorter's FBNR tool; he's the real hero.
+Forked from DanielPorter's FBNR tool; he's the real hero, and wrote 99.99% of the code, and all the rest of this README, too.

 ## Workflow
 How to use this: